tylerbouknight/unPairasight/README.md

 ### Installation

-To get your hands on UnPairasight, clone this repository and place it in your Obsidian's `plugins` folder.
+To get your hands on unPairasight, clone this repository and place it in your Obsidian's `plugins` folder.
 If you're on mobile, a bit of gymnastics is required.
 Clone the repo using [a-Shell](https://apps.apple.com/us/app/a-shell/id1473805438) and juggle the folder with [Owlfiles](https://apps.apple.com/us/app/owlfiles-file-manager/id510282524).

 ### Initialization